German, Czech, Italian virus records deepen Europe worries

-BERLIN (AP) — Record daily infection figures in Germany, the Czech Republic and Italy added to fears on Thursday that Europe is running out of chances to control its latest coronavirus outbreak.
+BERLIN — Record daily infection figures in Germany, the Czech Republic, Italy, Poland and elsewhere added to fears on Thursday that Europe is running out of chances to control its latest coronavirus outbreak.
 France has set a 9 p.m. curfew for many of its biggest cities as governments across the continent take increasingly tough action.

-New infections have surged across Europe over recent weeks as the fall kicks in, prompting authorities in many places to start reimposing restrictions that were relaxed over the summer.
-The Czech Republic, Belgium, the Netherlands, Spain, France and Britain are among the countries causing particular concern.
+New infections have surged across Europe over recent weeks as the fall kicks in, prompting authorities in many places to start reimposing restrictions relaxed over the summer.
+The Czech Republic, Belgium, the Netherlands, Spain, France and Britain are among countries causing particular concern.

+The head of the World Health Organization's Europe office urged countries to be “uncompromising” in controlling the virus.

+Europe’s financial markets fell sharply on concerns that the new restrictions on swathes of the region’s economy are already ending the nascent recovery from its sharpest recession in modern history.
+Major stock indexes were well over 2% lower in Europe on Thursday.

-While Germany, the European Union's most populous nation, is still in comparatively good shape, alarm bells have started ringing there too.
-On Thursday, the country's national disease control center reported 6,638 cases over 24 hours — exceeding the previous record of nearly 6,300 set in late March, although testing in the country of 83 million has expanded greatly since then.
+While Germany, the European Union's most populous nation, is still in comparatively good shape, alarm bells are ringing there too.
+On Thursday, the national disease control center reported 6,638 cases over 24 hours — exceeding the previous record of nearly 6,300 set in late March, although testing in the country of 83 million has expanded greatly since then.

 Chancellor Angela Merkel and Germany’s 16 state governors agreed Wednesday night to tighten mask-wearing rules, make bars close early and limit the number of people who can gather in areas where coronavirus infection rates are high.
 Merkel, who stressed the importance of keeping contact-tracing efforts on track, said “we must stop this exponential rise, the quicker the better.”